Qualitative and quantitative estimates for minimal hypersurfaces with bounded index and area: Introduction and main results

 We also point out (we leave the details as an exercise), that it is possible to prove the following when $n=2$ using the Gauss equations and the Gauss-Bonnet formula: with the set-up as in the theorem above, for $k$ sufficiently large (regardless of whether $M_k$ or $M$ are orientable), we have

-This tells us exactly how the genus is dropping depending on the multiplicity $m$ and the topology of the bubbles.
-Thus we could even replace total curvature with Gauss curvature when $n=2$\footnote{The point being that (up to a factor of two) the Gauss curvature equals $|A|^2$ up to an ambient sectional curvature term, but since the $M_k$'s are converging as varifolds to $V= m M$ then these ambient terms cancel each-other out in the limit.}. \end{remark}
+This tells us exactly how the genus is dropping depending on the multiplicity $m$, the topology of the limit, and the topology and number of ends of the bubbles.
+Thus we could even replace total curvature with Gauss curvature when $n=2$.
+The point being that (up to a factor of two) the Gauss curvature equals $|A|^2$ up to an ambient sectional curvature term, but since the $M_k$'s are converging as varifolds to $V= m M$ then these ambient terms cancel each-other out in the limit.